a-little-wifi/mxm-immobilizer/Readme.md

 It's not quite done yet, a lot of stuff is currently suboptimal, but it might actually work in its current state.
 No guarantees though.

-If you've got any complaints about how it has been designed so far, please keep in mind this was my 3rd PCB project ever and I'm just doing this for fun.
+If you've got any feedback, please keep in mind this was my 3rd PCB project ever and I'm just doing this for fun.
 Of course I would love to see it real and working some day though, so feedback is very welcome.
 I want to make it as good as it can possibly be!

 <img src='front3d.png' width=75%/>
 <img src='back3d.png' width=75%/>